 Our elementary schools are already over-capacity.

 Our community is rapidly growing.
-In fact, Ridgefield’s population has grown by 65 percent between 2010-2017, making it Washington’s fastest-growing city.
+In fact, Ridgefield’s population has grown by 116.6 percent between 2010-2012, making it Washington’s fastest-growing city.
 Additionally, we are also experiencing steady growth in areas outside city limits that lie within our school district boundaries.
-The city is expected to have a population of more than 25,000 residents by 2035.

 Not surprisingly, the Ridgefield School District is the fastest-growing school system in southwest Washington.
-Current district enrollment is 3,400 students and projections indicate a potential enrollment of 8,200 students by 2035.
+Current district enrollment is 3,747 students and growing!

 - US Department of Education